arvin-dwarka/Udacity_Data_Analyst/P7_Design_an_A:B_Test/README.md

 ### Recommendation

-I recommend that we do not adopt the proposed changes of including the *5 or more hour* suggestion to the *start free trial* page as the A/B test shows that this will not have a practical significant effect on net conversion.
+I recommend that we do not adopt the proposed changes of including the *5 or more hour* suggestion to the *start free trial* page as the A/B test shows that this will not have a practical significant effect on all evaluation metric, in particular, the net conversion.
 This change will not meet its business goal of increasing the number of paid users, and therefore this feature cannot be shipped.

 Follow-Up Experiment
 --------------------

 This experiment was focused on acquiring new users who are more qualified and would thus convert better.
-A potential follow-up experiment could be testing *annual subscription with a discount*.
-Each nanodegree take a good part of a year on average.
-This feature will allow users who are committed on the long-term to sign-up and study from various nanodegree curriculum as they please and at a suitable pace.
+A potential follow-up experiment could be testing *enroll now with a discount*.
+Each nanodegree take a good part of a year on average and there is currently an offer of receiving 50% of tuition paid back if the program is completed within a year.
+The proposed discount will be applicable if the student finishes a course within a set time frame, say a month.
+This feature will allow users who are committed on the long-term to sign-up right away without entering a free trial and study from various nanodegree curriculum or standalone courses as they please and at a set time frame.
+This option will appear in addition to the *start free trial* feature.

-The hypothesis is that by providing this annual-subscription-discount feature, the number of signups will increase as students will understand the long-term nature of Udacity's course learning and will not have to make a rushed decision in just 14 days.
-Furthermore, on a business perspective, Udacity will be able to collect more cash upfront that it can reinvest in itself by increasing its library of courses or the quality of some courses, which will increase the life-time-value of users.
+The hypothesis is that by providing this direct enrollment with a discount for completion in a set time frame feature, the number of signups will increase as students will understand the long-term nature of Udacity's course learning and will not have to make a rushed decision in just 14 days.
+They will have an expectation set on what an average completion time frame looks like and work towards that.
 Following are two evaluation metrics that can be used to test this hypothesis:

-* __net conversion rate__: this will provide data to test whether this new subscription boosts enrollment.
+* __net conversion rate__: this will provide data to test whether this new feature boosts enrollment.

 * __average revenue per page view__: this will test whether there are any financial improvements with this new subscription.

-Similar to the experiment conducted above, this follow-up experiment can use cookies as the initial unit of diversion, and user ids when they sign-up.
+Similar to the experiment conducted above, this follow-up experiment can use cookies as the unit of diversion, and user ids when they sign-up.
 This ensures that a signed-in user is not both in the control and experimental group depending on what rendered page they saw when they first visited the site.
+Further experimentation could be done on the discount value offered.

 References